 - Initial public input was gathered by the CVRD in 2015 and 2016 though in-park and online questionnaires.
-A total of 290 responses were received.
-These responses helped formulate a series of information panels and second questionnaire which were presented at the first public open house. - First open house was held on January 20th, 2016 at the Huband Park Elementary School to generate additional public input.
+A total of 290 responses were received. - First open house was held on January 20th, 2016 at the Huband Park Elementary School to generate additional public input.
 The open house questionnaire generated 70 responses.
-Small focus group discussions also took place. - o Information gathered from the initial questionnaire, first open house questionnaire and the focus groups was assembled, analyzed and used to draft the preliminary version of the management plan including: a park vision, management goals and action items, a zoning plan and a trail concept plan. - Second open house was held on May 16th, 2018 at the Huband Park Elementary School to gather public input on the key points in the preliminary draft.
-A questionnaire created for the open house and made available online gathered 182 responses. - o Responses from this open house helped further refine the plan into the final draft form.
+Small focus group discussions also took place. - Second open house was held on May 16th, 2018 at the Huband Park Elementary School to gather public input on the key points in the preliminary draft.
+A questionnaire created for the open house and made available online gathered 182 responses.

-Attachments: Appendix A - "Seal Bay Regional Nature Park and Forest Management Plan Update 2018"
+Attachments: Appendix A - "Seal Bay Regional Nature Park and Forest Management Plan Update 2019"